 The Victim Services Office at J. Reuben Long Detention Center has the responsibility and intent to implement and comply with the rights guaranteed to victims of crime in accordance with the Constitution of the State by providing services particularly as stated in the Code of Laws of South Carolina, Sections 16-3-1525 and 16-3-1530.
-This office seeks to ensure individual rights are protected and that each victim of a crime is not re-victimized by the judicial system.
-Furthermore, to treat victims with dignity, respect, courtesy, and sensitivity; render support to a network of services, offer accessibility to those resources, and guide them through the judicial process.
+The office seeks to ensure individual rights are protected and that each victim of a crime is not re-victimized by the judicial system.
+Furthermore, to treat victims with dignity, respect, courtesy, and sensitivity; render support to a network of services, offer accessibility to those resources and guide them through the judicial process.

 South Carolina Victim Information and Notification (SAVIN)